Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 Client virtualisation

 The free virtualisation solution VirtualBox OSE is now (optional) part of m23 and can be installed directly on the m23 server as well as on the managed m23 clients.
-Required for virtualisation is a current Debian system (Debian Lenny or Squeeze).
+Required for virtualisation is a Debian system (up to Debian 11).
 Virtual m23 clients which act on the network just like normal m23 clients are managed via the m23 server as usual.
 These virtual clients can be partitioned and formatted like a normal PC and of course the operating system and additional software can be installed as well.
+Access to the VMs' desktops is (optionally) possible by using x2go.

 You can check the usage of harddisk and memory on the virtualisation host in the "VM creation dialog" before you create a new virtual m23 client.
 So you can take care not to assign too much harddisk space or memory to the VM.
 The newly created VM runs through the usual 3-step-setup after the creation is done.